Benbebop/Benbebot/tables/bullshitPrivacyPolicy.md

 We respect your privacy and are committed to protecting it through our compliance with this privacy policy (Policy).
 This Policy describes the types of information we may collect from you or that you may provide (Personal Information) through the [Benbebot](https://github.com/Benbebop/Benbebot) Discord Bot and any of its related products and services (collectively, Services), and our practices for collecting, using, maintaining, protecting, and disclosing that Personal Information.
 It also describes the choices available to you regarding our use of your Personal Information and how you can access and update it.

 This Policy is a legally binding agreement between you (User, you or your) and this Bot operator (Operator, we, us or our).
 If you are entering into this agreement on behalf of a business or other legal entity, you represent that you have the authority to bind such entity to this agreement, in which case the terms User, you or your shall refer to such entity.
-If you do not have such authority, or if you do not agree with the terms of this agreement, do it anyway (we will have to ban you otherwise).
-By accessing and using the Bot and Services, you acknowledge that you have read, understood, and agree to be bound by the terms of this Policy.
+If you do not have such authority, or if you do not agree with the terms of this agreement, do it anyway.
+By accessing and using the Discord Bot, you acknowledge that you have read, understood, and agree to be bound by the terms of this Policy.
 This Policy does not apply to the practices of companies that we do not own or control, or to individuals that we do not employ or manage.

 Automatic collection of information
 -----------------------------------

 When you use the Discord Bot, our servers automatically record information that Discord sends.
 This data may include information such as your device’s IP address, browser type, and version, operating system type and version, language preferences, services of the Discord Bot that you use, the time spent on those pages, information you search with the Discord Bot, access times and dates, and other statistics.

-Information collected automatically is used to identify potential cases of abuse and establish statistical information regarding the usage and traffic of the Website and Services.
+Information collected automatically is used to identify potential cases of abuse and establish statistical information regarding the usage and traffic of the Discord Bot.
 This statistical information will be aggregated in such a way that would identify any particular User of the system.

 Collection of personal information
 ----------------------------------